-The following is a review of the definition of money, the state of currencies and their potential trajectory with consideration of current technologies, including blockchain-based solutions and so-called "cryptocurrencies".
+The following is a review is limited to the definition of money, the state of currencies and their potential trajectory with consideration of current technologies, including blockchain-based solutions and so-called "cryptocurrencies".

-While frequently used synonymous, money and currency have different meanings: currencies are systems of value exchange.
-Money is most often still defined as medium of exchange, unit of account, standard and store of value, referencing a definition established by Jevons in 1876.
+While frequently used synonymous, money and currency have somewhat different meanings: currencies are systems of value exchange.
+Money - is one (optional) technology used within that system, and most often still defined as medium of exchange, unit of account, standard and store of value, referencing a definition established by Jevons in 1876.

 Medium of Exchange

 Throughout history, media of exchange have taken on many different forms and still do so to date.
 Depending on the time and place, gold coins, stones and shells have been used as money.